akipfer/deepcartpole/README.md

 # Cart-Pole Problem with Q-Learning

-I am learning about how to apply TensorFlow to robotics.
-I am operating in the "copying the masters"-mode.
+I am experimenting how to apply TensorFlow to robotics.
+I am currently operating in the "copying the masters"-mode.

 This experiment uses TensorFlow on the Cart-Pole problem.